-Laura Spitz is the Interim Vice Provost for International Affairs at Cornell University and the Associate Dean for International Affairs at Cornell Law School.
+Laura Spitz is the Vice Provost for International Affairs at Cornell University and the Associate Dean for International Affairs at Cornell Law School.
 She is also the Executive Director of the Clarke Center for International and Comparative Legal Studies.

 At the Law School, Dean Spitz is responsible for oversight and development of international programs, including international strategic partnerships, study abroad, student and faculty exchanges, visiting scholar and speaker series, and the Paris Summer Institute.